1031 Exchange Property: Legally Defer Taxes

 International Investors: FIRPTA Specifics

-Non-resident French-speaking investors can use the 1031 exchange.
-However, the Foreign Investment in Real Property Tax Act (FIRPTA) imposes a 15% withholding tax on the gross sale price.
+Nonresident French-speaking investors may use a 1031 exchange.
+However, the FIRPTA law for nonresidents (Foreign Investment in Real Property Tax Act) imposes a 15% withholding tax on the gross sale price.

-Fortunately, you can reduce or eliminate this withholding.
-You must file a request with the IRS before closing, demonstrating that the funds will go into a 1031 exchange.
-This procedure requires the assistance of a specialized international tax advisor.
+You can reduce or eliminate this withholding by filing a request with the IRS before closing, demonstrating that the funds will be used in a 1031 exchange.
+This process requires the assistance of a specialized international tax professional, in accordance with your international tax strategy and federal tax rules for foreign investors.

+Receiving the proceeds of the sale.
 If you receive the money directly, even temporarily, the exchange is disqualified.
 The tax becomes immediately due.
-That is why the Qualified Intermediary must be in place before closing.
+The Qualified Intermediary must be in place before closing.

-The 45- and 180-day deadlines are absolute.
-No extensions will be granted, even in the event of a natural disaster.
-Prepare your search in advance.
-Identify several potential plots of land before selling.
+Missing deadlines.
+The 45- and 180-day deadlines are strict and cannot be extended, even in the event of a natural disaster.
+Do your research in advance and identify several potential plots of land before selling.

-To defer 100% of the tax, the replacement land must be worth at least as much as the land sold.
-If you reinvest less, the difference (called "boot") will be taxed.
+Underinvesting in the new property.
+To defer 100% of the tax, the replacement property must be worth at least as much as the one sold.
+If you reinvest less, the difference (called “boot”) will be taxed.
 Include all transaction costs in your calculations.

-Your QI will temporarily hold large sums of money.
-Check its financial stability, insurance, and references.
-A failing QI could cause you to lose your entire investment.
+Choose a unreliable investment advisor.
+Your investment advisor will temporarily hold large sums of money on your behalf.
+Check their financial stability, insurance coverage, and references.
+A faulty investment advisor could cause you to lose your entire investment.

-When pressed for time, some investors buy too quickly.
-However, land with access, title, or environmental issues can become a nightmare.
+Neglecting due diligence.
+When pressed for time, some investors make purchases too quickly.
+A piece of land with issues related to access, title, or the environment can turn into a nightmare.
 Never sacrifice quality for speed.

 Advanced Strategies for Maximizing Profits